front/docs.newsfront.no/docs/02_Media.md

 <img src="/docs/img/media/lib.png">

 **4. Decide your main image** for the article.
-Note that they will not appear anywhere when they have yellow bacground; you need to drag & drop your imag into the Main image spot.
+Note that they will not appear anywhere when they have yellow bacground; you need to drag & drop your image into the Main image spot.
 For most sites, you only need to use Main image.
 Some sites however, need some extra flexibility to add separate images for different contexts.
 For most cases, just adding one image (Main) works great.

 <img src="/docs/img/media/main-image.png">